Aner2005/Protocols/Efficient_Scalable_Constant-Round_MPC_via_Garbled_Circuits/DDHbasedBMROnline/README.txt

 COMPILATION

-Compilation is done using cmake, by executing the following two commands (before executing the commands, delete ???.)
+Compilation is done using cmake, by executing the following two commands (before executing the commands, delete CMakeCache.txt)

 1)cmake CMakeLists.txt
 2)make